 There are currently no mechanisms in place that allow for the registration of a group of companies as one entity for tax purposes.
 Each company is taxed separately and accounts for its losses separately.
 The transfer of tax losses within the group is not permitted.

-Thin Capitalisation Rules (TC Rules) are contained in various sections of Kenya’s Income Tax Act, and apply in the following circumstances:
+Thin Capitalisation Rules (TC Rules) are contained in various sections of Kenya’s Income Tax Act, and apply where:

 The Income Tax Act empowers the Commissioner to adjust profits accruing to a Kenyan resident where such a person enters into transactions with related non-residents and the transactions result in no realisation of profit, or less than the ordinary profits accrue to the resident person compared to a transaction that had been conducted by persons dealing at arm’s length.

-The Income Tax (Transfer Pricing) Rules, 2006 (Rules) mirror the principles set out in the OECD Guidelines on transfer pricing.
-The rules require related parties to prepare a transfer pricing policy to justify the pricing arrangements and, upon request, the parties should present the transfer pricing policy to the Revenue Authority.
+The Income Tax (Transfer Pricing) Rules, 2006 mirror the principles set out in the OECD Guidelines on transfer pricing.
+The rules require related parties to prepare a transfer pricing policy to justify the pricing arrangements; upon request, the parties should present the transfer pricing policy to the Revenue Authority.

 The thin capitalisation and transfer pricing rules are the key anti-evasion rules in Kenya.

-In addition, the Income Tax Act provides that where the Commissioner is of the opinion that the main purpose for which a transaction was effected was the avoidance or reduction of liability to tax, he may direct that such adjustments as he considers appropriate are made to that transaction for tax purposes, to counteract the tax avoidance or reduction of liability to tax.
+In addition, the Income Tax Act provides that where they are of the opinion that the main purpose for which a transaction was effected was the avoidance or reduction of liability to tax, the Commissioner may direct that such adjustments as they consider appropriate are made to that transaction for tax purposes, to counteract the tax avoidance or reduction of liability to tax.

 The Competition Act 2010 (the Act) and the Competition (General) Rules 2019 (the Rules) deal with the control and notification of mergers in Kenya.